ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 - Enrich with Naver Shopping market stats to understand competition
 - Export clean, deduplicated Excel files with date‑stamped names This gives you a fast way to explore product opportunities and spot potential margins before going deeper into operations and logistics.

-## Bonus Tips
-- **Respect rate limits**: Add small time.sleep() calls between page loads and API calls to avoid throttling.
-- **Periodic checkpoints**: Save intermediate CSV/Excel every N rows to protect long runs.
-- **More robust stats**: Consider trimmed means (e.g., 10%) or re‑computing quartiles after outlier removal for stability.
-- **SKU normalization**: If you expand, incorporate brand + size + count parsing to reduce false matches across marketplaces.
-- **Headless alternatives**: If headless becomes required, consider rotating residential proxies and full browser automation frameworks—but test carefully as sites may block.

-**Now you have a repeatable way to assemble a price‑aware iHerb catalogue for the Korean market.**